Raghda

-Raghda Mahmoud Na'na (رغدة محمود نعنع, born 26 November 1957), better known by the monoynm Raghda, is a Syrian actress known for working in Egyptian cinema.
+Raghda Mahmoud Na'na (رغدة محمود نعنع, born 18 July 1957), better known by the mononym Raghda, is a Syrian actress known for working in Egyptian cinema.
 She played Queen Zenobia of Palmyra in the 1997 Syrian soap opera Al-Ababeed.
 Raghda currently resides in Egypt.

 Early life and education

 She grew up in the Syrian city of Aleppo where her father's house included 14 children.
 Raghda enrolled at the Arabic language division of a literature faculty in Aleppo University.

 Career

-She began her career in (The Peacock - Al Tawoos) 1982 with Salah Zulfikar and wote a successful duet with Ahmed Zaki in four films and a duet with the Syrian artist Duraid Lahham through the film (Borders - Al Hodood) 1984 and (The report - Al-Taqreer) 1986.
-She has also participated in (Sorry for Bothering - Asef lil Izaag) 1986 with Salah Zulfikar, “Istabl A’ntar” (“A’ntar’s Stables”), “Al Dawaer Al Mughlaqa” (“Exclusive Circles”), “La Ilah Ila Allah” (“There is no God But God”), and (Kaboria - Crabs) 1990.
+She began her career in Egyptian cinema, her film debut was in; (The Peacock - Al Tawoos) 1982 with Salah Zulfikar and wote a successful duet with Ahmed Zaki in four films and a duet with the Syrian artist Duraid Lahham through the film (Borders - Al Hodood) 1984 and (The report - Al-Taqreer) 1986.
+She has also participated in (Sorry for Bothering - Asef lil Izaag) 1986, “Istabl A’ntar” (“A’ntar’s Stables”), “Al Dawaer Al Mughlaqa” (“Exclusive Circles”), “La Ilah Ila Allah” (“There is no God But God”), and (Kaboria - Crabs) 1990.
 Her well known theatrical performances include “Saloumy” and “Al Rahaen” (“The Hostages”).

 One of her most well known roles whatever, was playing Queen Zenobia in "Al-Ababeed" (The Anarchy).
 She later worked as an announcer on “Garrat Al Qammar” (“Neighbor to the Moon”) in 2002.